Moon's 'long-lost twin' is following Mars around like a cosmic puppy

 Trojan asteroids share the same orbital path as certain planets, either leading ahead of the planet or trailing behind.
-Jupiter is famous for its many Trojan asteroids, but Mars has a few of them as well.
-One these Martian companions -- asteroid (101429) 1998 VF31 -- could be a stunt double for our own moon.
+Jupiter is famous for its many Trojans, but Mars has a few of them as well.
+One of these Martian companions -- asteroid (101429) 1998 VF31 -- could be a stunt double for our own moon.

-A team led by researchers at the Armagh Observatory and Planetarium (AOP) in Northern Ireland took a close look at asteroid 101429's composition and drew some fascinating connections to our lunar neighbor in a study set for the January 2021 issue of the journal Icarus.
+A team led by researchers at the Armagh Observatory and Planetarium (AOP) in Northern Ireland took a close look at asteroid 101429's composition and drew some fascinating connections to our lunar neighbor in a study set for the January 2021 issue of the journal Icarus and published online August 1.

 The planetary scientists used the X-shooter spectrograph on the European Southern Observatory's Very Large Telescope in Chile to look at how sunlight reflects off the asteroid's surface.
 They analyzed this data and compared it with other know space bodies.